 Saving Cats, Protecting Birds

 It all began with sterilizing Lanai’s street cats in 2004.
-That effort was followed by sheltering them in a horse stable in the mountain community of Koele.
-It was just a small committed group of cat lovers trying to do the right thing because the island was without an animal shelter, rescue group or veterinarian.
-The Sanctuary’s founder Kathy Carroll (pictured), a spirited cat lover who had moved to the island with her artist husband Mike led these efforts.
+That effort was followed by sheltering them in a horse corral in the mountain community of Koele.
+We were just a small committed group of cat lovers trying to do the right thing on an island without an animal shelter, rescue group or veterinarian.
+The Sanctuary’s founder Kathy Carroll (pictured), a spirited cat lover, who had moved to the island with her artist husband Mike, led these efforts.
 Her innovation and activism drove the organization in its early days.

 A New Beginning

 By 2009, the sanctuary was established as a nonprofit charity and relocated to its current site.
 The site was a plot of land with access to fresh running water and little else, but it was home.
 Protecting animals – cats, as well as endangered birds – was the driving force.

 In 2014, Keoni Vaughn joined as executive director with plans underway to expand of the sanctuary.
 Establishing a medical system that would enable each cat to have an individualized care plan was the goal.
 A high-tech mobile veterinary clinic was purchased.
 It was used for onsite care and services including sterilization, X-ray and assessments in a clinic environment.
 Veterinary teams with experience in shelter medicine were recruited from Oahu and the U.S. Mainland.
 Joe Adarna joined as Sanctuary manager in 2019 to take over the day-to-day operations.